 Iraqi Invasion of Kuwait & Allied Response

 In Kuwait, Iraq increased its occupation forces to some 300,000 troops.
-In an effort to garner support from the Muslim world, Hussein declared a jihad, or holy war, against the coalition; he also attempted to ally himself with the Palestinian cause by offering to evacuate Kuwait in return for an Israeli withdrawal from the occupied territories.
-When these efforts failed, Hussein concluded a hasty peace with Iran so as to bring his army up to full strength.
+In an effort to garner more support from the Muslim world, Hussein declared a jihad, or holy war, against the coalition; he also attempted to ally himself with the Palestinian cause by offering to evacuate Kuwait in return for an Israeli withdrawal from the occupied territories.

 Recommended for you